 Will BHT need any additional detail or reporting other than what is already outlined in the FE Portal and Project Plans?

 HCA encourages ACHs to keep detailed records of their budget and funds flow to partnering providers in preparation for implementation plans and semi-annual reports.
 It is likely that BHT may be asked for further detail regarding how they are investing incentive dollars.
 Therefore, it would be a smart practice for Providers to keep detailed information on how their incentive payments were spent.
 Further guidance will be issued as implementation plan and semi-annual reporting templates are developed.

 Who is considered the payer on the 1099 form?

 The FE will be considered the payer on the 1099 form, there will be a memo that identifies the payment was made by the specific ACH.

 If a provider has multiple EINs, will the provider receive one 1099 form?

 The 1099 forms will be sent to providers based on how the providers were paid in the FE Portal.
 If the provider has multiple EINs registered and receiving payments via the FE Portal, each EIN will receive a 1099 form.
-If a provider receives payments from multiple ACHs to the same EIN, the incentives will be broken down by ACH on the 1099 form associated with that EIN.
+If a provider receives payments from multiple ACHs to the same EIN, the incentives will be lumped together on the 1099 form associated with that EIN.